coelhotv/ai-agent-squad/README.md

 This repo runs a LangGraph-based **Coordinator** that serializes a research- → product → UX → engineering sprint, pausing after each major output so a human reviewer can approve, edit, or reject the artifact before the next specialist continues.
 The FastAPI backend, SQLite task store, Ollama/Perplexity calls, and a single-page intake UI (index.html) work as a single loop that keeps every task resumable, traceable, and exportable.

 ## Highlights
+- **Manual or semi-auto flow:** The intake form now includes a Manual/Semi-auto toggle.
+Manual mirrors the classic HITL loop.
+Semi-auto automatically approves Research → PRD → Stories → UX, streaming live status/artifact updates in the UI before returning control at Spec Reasoning.
 - **Sequential agents:** Research → Product PRD → Product Stories → UX (flows + wireframes) → Architect spec with QA → Engineering code with QA → Frontend plan+bundle → DevOps plan+Dockerfile+smoke → (ready for GTM).
-Each node interrupts for HITL approval and logs its status in `tasks.db`.
+Each node interrupts for HITL approval (or auto-advances in semi-auto) and logs its status in `tasks.db`.
 - **Artifact control:** All pending artifacts can be edited inline while the status is waiting (`pending_*`), edits persist to both the DB and the LangGraph checkpoint, and a rejection triggers a resubmit cycle that reruns that node with cleared downstream data.
 - **UI & endpoints:** `index.html` shows workflow pills, a status badge, artifact collapsibles with edit overlays, Mermaid/wireframe preview buttons, approval buttons, and optimistic status updates backed by endpoints like `/start_task`, `/respond_to_approval`, `/update_artifact`, `/resubmit_step`, `/get_pending_approval`, `/tasks`, and `/tasks_dashboard`.
 - **Resilience:** `tasks.db` tracks every artifact/QA report while `checkpoints.sqlite` (AsyncSqliteSaver) keeps the graph state live, so the app can resume a paused workflow on restart, and `/tasks/export` streams a CSV for auditing.